intelligems/django-skeleton/README.md

 - `django-guardian`, for custom object or model level permissions
 - `django-extensions`, offering a collection of custom extensions for Django
 - `django-environ`, following the 12-factor methodology
+- `django-health-check`, for Django health checking
+- `django-pdb`, command line Django debugger
+- `django-storages`, easy integration with storage backends
+- `python-decouple`, safe casting of environment variables to Python types in Django settings.
+- `s3transfer`, `boto3`, integration with AWS S3
+- `fabric`, automation and provisioning
+- `PyYaml`, for auto-generation of yml files and templating

 ## Prerequisites